mapmeld/use-this-now/README.md

 ## South Asian Language Model Projects

-- Use Google's MuRIL model for Hindi, Tamil, Bangla, and other main languages of India (original and transliterated to Latin alphabet)
+- Use Google's MuRIL model for Hindi, Tamil, Bangla, and other main languages of India (original and transliterated to Latin alphabet).
+[HuggingFace](https://huggingface.co/models?search=muril) and [TFHub](https://tfhub.dev/google/MuRIL/1) links.
 - I have a few transfer learning experiments for Dhivehi , and local developers created TTS https://huggingface.co/models?filter=dv

 ## Text Augmentation and Attack Libraries